OccupyMars2025/OccupyMars2025/README.md

 ---

-### "Everyone has a dark side within their heart.
+### Everyone has a dark side within their heart.
 You just need to follow these four principles:
 1. Never do things that harm others without benefiting yourself;
 2. Try not to do things that benefit yourself at others' expense;
 3. Do your utmost to do things that benefit both others and yourself;